NoroffFEU/development-platforms/src/content/docs/webdev-hosting/laravel-forge/laravel-forge-case-study.md

 ## Main Features
 The main features of Laravel forge are to make it easy to provision and set up servers, deploy code, and manage databases regardless of server hardware.

-It can be used with shared hosting VPS or dedicated hosting or a combination, it can be used as an application, database, or webserver amongst many more types.
+It can be used with shared hosting VPS or dedicated hosting or a combination.
+It can be used as an application, database, or web server amongst many more types.

 * **Server provisioning**: Can provision servers from a variety of cloud providers, including but not limited to Digital Ocean, Amazon Web Services (AWS), and Linode or custom servers.